UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Xpath
 ^^^^^

-"mods:recordInfo" / "mods:recordContentSource"
+`mods:recordInfo/mods:recordContentSource`

 Decision
 ^^^^^^^^

-Note that the mappings below assume that DPLA will be able to handle both literals and URIs for edm:dataProvider and edm:provider, as is allowed by these properties.
-This needs to be confirmed before this mapping is used. edm:dataProvider is used instead of edm:provider when the institution listed is not UTK as it  is defined as "The name or identifier of the organisation who contributes data indirectly to an aggregation service."
 Because UTK acts as a service hub for DPLA and it delivers data directly to this aggregator, it can be considered an edm:provider.
 This is defined as "The name or identifier of the organization who delivers data directly to an aggregation service (e.g. Europeana)."

 When UTK physically holds the material and created the record, the metadata resembles this `example record - acwiley:284 <https://digital.lib.utk.edu/collections/islandora/object/acwiley%3A284/datastream/MODS/view>`_.